jphmrst/defblog/README.md

-# defblog - Web sites as Org-mode files
+# defblog — Web sites as Org-mode files

-Declare a simple structured blog to be published with ORG-PUBLISH.
+Declare a simple structured blog to be published with `org-publish`.
-This package offers an all-Emacs solution to maintaining a web site (except for any uploading via rsync, which DEFBLOG can trigger through ORG-PUBLISH).
+This package offers an all-Emacs solution to maintaining a web site (except for uploading via rsync, which `defblog` triggers through `org-publish`).

+## Version

+This file describes `defblog` version 0.1.0.

 ## Requirements